will-janz/Helper-Scripts/README.md

 Example: `"server": "user@192.168.0.55:/"`

 ### Usage ###
-Mounting: `python rmount.py propertyName`
+Mounting: `rmount.py propertyName`

-Unmounting: `python rmount.py -u propertyName`
+Unmounting: `rmount.py -u propertyName`

 Note that when attempting to unmount, the script will not check if the target is a valid property.